A La Carte

-The second major breakthrough came in 2018 when Stanford University signed on as the pilot institution, agreeing to package surplus food from the campus dining halls for delivery to needy communities, and when the state agency CalRecycle decided to fund the project through their Food Waste Prevention and Rescue Grant Program.
+Two major breakthroughs came in 2018: when Stanford University signed on as the pilot institution, agreeing to package surplus food from the campus dining halls for delivery to needy communities, and when the state agency CalRecycle decided to fund the project through their Food Waste Prevention and Rescue Grant Program.

 The final breakthrough came when the Sobrato Family Foundation agreed to fund Joint Venture’s purchase of a state-of-the-art food truck (complete with refrigeration and heating) that could launch the delivery effort.
 The truck had to pass rigorous inspections by state and county health officials and the food handlers had to observe rules governed by a large body of regulation, but by Thanksgiving of 2018 Joint Venture’s lone food truck was ready for action.

-The Joint Venture team began pulling up to various schools and community centers on randomized days.
+The Joint Venture team began pulling up to various schools and community centers.
 The staff at those locations were given advance notice, and they simply announced that leftovers from Stanford cafeterias had been packaged for take-out.
 The meals were distributed to all takers—parents, students, teachers, and others.

 Facebook became the next participant.
 In June 2019 the social networking giant announced they would contribute surplus from their vast food facilities; they also financed the purchase of Joint Venture’s second truck.